Minolta Maxxum 9000

 The Minolta 9000 AF is a professional Single-lens reflex autofocus camera, introduced by Minolta in August 1985.
 It was both Minolta's and the world's first professional autofocus SLR.
 It was called Minolta Maxxum 9000 in the US and Minolta α-9000 in Japan.

 As the first professional autofocus SLR system ever made, the Minolta 9000 AF sports a number of unique features showing the transition from electro-mechanical cameras to the next generation of fully electronic cameras.
-For instance, it is the only autofocus system ever made with a manual film transport rather than automatic electronic winding.